afehaddad/political-economy-of-globalization-2025-2026/ressources/response_paper_instructions.md

 Use 12-point font and 1.5 line spacing.
 Include the word count at the end of the document.
 Name your file as `ResponsePaper1_FirstnameLastname.pdf`.

+You will receive the two readings on **Wednesday, November 5, 2025**.
+The final paper must be submitted **on Wednesday, November 19, 2025, before 21:00**.

 A digital version must be sent to my email with the subject line:
 `Response Paper 1 – Political Economy of Globalization – [Your Full Name]`

-A printed copy must also be placed in my office mailbox before the end of Week 7.
+A printed copy must also be placed in my office mailbox before the deadline.

 ---